perrettymea/YOLO-WAL-fluid-detection-WCI-data/README.md

 ---

-## Troubleshooting (not exhaustive)
+## Troubleshooting

-See Ultralytics YOLO repository for additional help.

 **CUDA out of memory** → Reduce `--batch` size, or use a smaller model (`yolov5s.pt`).
 **No detections** → Check that label files exist and are non-empty.
 Verify `dataset.yaml` paths.
 Did you used too much WCIs without fluids?
 How are training loss curves?
 **Comet not logging** → Ensure `comet_ml` is imported before `torch` in your environment, or run `comet login` again.
 **Slow training** → Enable `--cache` or increase `--workers`.
 (Use a/several GPU-s)

+See Ultralytics YOLO repository for additional help.

 :star: For more details please refer to the following resources:
 * :newspaper: [Deep-learning-based detection of underwater fluids in multiple multibeam echosounder data](https://www.frontiersin.org/journals/remote-sensing/articles/10.3389/frsen.2025.1532714/abstract) (Rules for training set composition)